trachote/dp-cdvae/data/README.md

 }
 ```

-In addition, please consider citing the original papers from which we curate these datasets.
+In addition, please consider citing the original papers from which [Xie et al., 2021] curates these datasets.

 Perov_5: